Ice

 - ✓Completely free and open-source (MIT License)

-- ✓SwiftUI native—tiny footprint (2MB, ~30MB RAM)
+- ✓SwiftUI native—tiny footprint with minimal RAM usage

 - ✓Excellent notch compatibility on modern MacBooks